Battle of Clervaux: Battle

-At 09:30 on the 17th, the 2nd Panzer Division attacked Clervaux, with six German Stug IIIs from a Panzerjäger company and Panzergrenadiers in thirty armored vehicles advancing from the south.
+At 09:30 on 17 December, the 2nd Panzer Division attacked Clervaux, with six German Stug IIIs from a Panzerjäger company and Panzergrenadiers in thirty armored vehicles advancing from the south.
 They were repulsed by five Shermans from the 707th Tank Battalion, which knocked out two Stug IIIs, while losing three Shermans themselves.
 The burning vehicles blocked any further German progress along the narrow road.
 The Germans then detoured by attacking the northern part of the U.S. position.
-Their attack was a complete success as the Sherman tanks of the 2nd Tank Battalion, supported by some anti-tank guns of the 630th Tank Destroyer Battalion, were no match for two platoons of Panzer IVs from Panzer-Regiment 3.
+Their attack was successful as the Sherman tanks of the 2nd Tank Battalion, supported by some anti-tank guns of the 630th Tank Destroyer Battalion, were no match for two platoons of Panzer IVs from Panzer-Regiment 3.
 The Americans lost fourteen Shermans and most of their crews.

-In the evening, a company from Panzergrenadier-Regiment 2 quickly secured the railway station and bridge north of town, capturing both objectives from the surprised Americans.
-Panzer IVs were radioed and they raced to the center of the town from the north, guns blazing, and most American soldiers in the town promptly surrendered.
-The bridge south of town was captured.
-Fuller requested permission to withdraw from Major General Norman Cota, the commander of the 28th Infantry Division, but was denied.
-Some 100 American defenders still held Clervaux Castle.
-Finally, on the morning of the 18th, the American troops under Captain Clark Mackey, commander of the 110th's Headquarters Company, and Captain John Aiken, out of ammunition and with the castle on fire, surrendered to the Germans as the German tanks broke into the castle compound.
-Some troops made it out of Clervaux but many, like Colonel Fuller, were taken prisoner before they reached the Allied lines.
+Colonel von Lauchert, commander of the 2nd Panzer Division, was concerned about the division's slow rate of advance.
+Clervaux was a main objective of von Manteuffel's tank drive on Bastogne because of its strategic location on the main highway leading to Bastogne.
+Clervaux should have fallen before noon on the 16th according to the original German timetable.
+Instead, it was still holding on on the morning of 17 December, with no indications as to how soon German forces would be able to secure it.
+As a precaution, Colonel von Lauchert sent a Kampfgruppe to seize a bridge south of Clervaux, so that he could move his attack column to another, although poorer road, in the event that Clervaux continued to hold.